How to Install CSST Fittings

 First, use a steel tubing cutter to cut the pipe to length along a valley in the corrugation.

 Next, slide the nut onto the tubing with the threads facing toward the end being connected.
-Then slide the retainer ring over the first valley, and pinch it closed using channel lock pliers, applying gentle pressure all around the ring to help maintain its round shape and lock it into the valley.
+Then slide the retainer ring over the first valley, and pinch it closed using tongue-and-groove pliers (such as Channellocks), applying gentle pressure all around the ring to help maintain its round shape and lock it into the valley.

 Finally, insert the fitting and thread the nut by hand.
 It’s important to spin the nut, not the fitting (typically, the fitting will already be installed on the pipe or tubing it’s joining, so spinning it would loosen that connection).
 When it’s hand-tight, use a wrench to prevent the fitting from spinning and use another wrench to tighten the nut to complete the connection.